 scott lund - abstract artist

-“Beauty is everywhere and in everyone.
+“Beauty is everywhere

-We just need to
+We just need to look for it.”

 “My art is inspired by neglected objects all around us.
 Behind old buildings, down empty alleyways, and abandoned in fields, I look closer and discover awe inspiring abstractions.
 These hidden treasures are beautiful scars born of life's chaotic dance between the elements, decay, and creation.